How do I qualify for state pension?

 State pension and National Insurance contributions

-The amount of state pension you will receive depends on how many years you have paid National Insurance contributions.
-To claim the full basic state pension you will need 35 years (from April 2016), but if you’ve made fewer than 35 years' contributions and at least 10 years' worth, you’ll still get a basic state pension – it will just be adjusted to reflect the number of qualifying years you have.
+The amount of state pension you will receive depends on how many years you've paid National Insurance contributions.
+To claim the full basic state pension you will need 35 years (from April 2016) but, if you’ve made fewer than 35 years' contributions and at least 10 years' worth, you’ll still get a basic state pension – it will just be adjusted to reflect the number of qualifying years you have.

 Go further: National Insurance rates - find out how much National Insurance you'll pay

 You'll qualify if:

 - you earn at least £112 a week (£5,824 a year), or are receiving working tax credit

 - you're self-employed, and paying what's known as Class 2 National Insurance contributions.

 If you're not working